ysmood/junit/readme.md

 ## Browser

-You have to use something like `browserify` or `webpack`.
+You can to use something like `browserify` or `webpack`, or download the bundled [`junit.js`](https://github.com/ysmood/junit/releases).

 # Features

-- Supports both Node.js and browser
+- Supports both Node.js and old browsers
 - Should work well from ES3 to ES7
 - Make it super easy to concurrently test async functions, designed for `async-await`
 - Automatically garbage collect the unhandled error